The Decepticons wage their battles to destroy the evil forces of... the Autobots?

 - Big Bad: Optimus Prime.
 Before that, there was his mentor, Alpha Trion (the Old One).

-- Big Bad Wannabe: Rodimus, who escalates into full Big Bad territory when he throws Optimus out of a shuttle.
+- Big Bad Wannabe: Rodimus starts out making unsuccessful attempts at taking control of the Autobots before escalating into full Big Bad territory when he throws Optimus out of a shuttle.

 - Big Good: Megatron, heroic leader of the Decepticons.